 Employment Law Understand the foundation of employment law and the board’s roles and responsibilities.
 Learn about employment data practices and what information is required to be public.
 Also, review the fundamentals of discrimination and retaliation/whistle-blower claims.
 Our expert presenter, Jim Martin, will also share the tenants of at-will employment.

 Understanding Charter School Financial Statements Charter school finance is complicated coupled with being one of the most important fiduciary duties of the board.
-Learn from our content expert, Scott Brown, Director of The Anton Group.
-Understand the importance of what to spotlight on the income statement balance sheet, payment registry, cash flow statement and deposit report.
+Learn from our content expert, Scott Brown, CFO/Founding Director from EdFin Group.
+Understand the importance of what to spotlight on the income statement balance sheet, payment registry, cash flow statement, and deposit report.